flavienbwk/sharepic/api/README.md

 | message | _string_ | Returns an informative message (can be the error or any message to display). |
 | data | _string_ | This column will contain the following `Response` data if there's no error.
 This column is generally empty when an error occured. |

-For all routes expect the `Authentication` one, the queries must contain in their header the token received when authenticated.
+For all routes expect the `Authentication` and `Registration` ones, the queries must contain in their header the token received when authenticated.
 The header parameter name must be `X-Ov-Token`.

-## Register
+## Registration

 ### Query